 Community Investment Tax Credit (CITC)

-Community Investment Tax Credit (CITC) donations provide the donor with a 50% tax credit against any Commonwealth of Massachusetts tax liability you may have or a refund, even if you do not owe any income taxes.
-That means when you donate $1,000 to Allston Brighton CDC through the CITC program, you get $500 of it refunded when you file your taxes.
+Community Investment Tax Credit (CITC) donations provide you with a 50% tax credit through the State of Massachusetts, even if you do not owe any income taxes.
+That means that you or your company can make $1,000 impact on the ABCDC while only spending $500!

-- Refundable tax credit, even if you do not owe any income tax
+- Refundable tax credit, even if you don’t have any income tax